 Failure to make substantial progress toward the Marijuana Establishment's submitted diversity plan or positive impact plan;

-Repeated sales of Marijuana Products to individuals younger than 21 years old, unless in each instance, the Marijuana Establishment Agent reasonably relied on validly issued government identification in compliance with M.G.L. c.
+Repeated sales of Marijuana Products to individuals younger than 21 years old, unless in each instance, the Marijuana Establishment Agent reasonably relied on validly issued government-issued identification card in compliance with M.G.L. c.
 94G, § 9(b);

 Repeated failure to verify the age of an individual prior to permitting that individual on the Premises of a Marijuana Establishment or making sales of Marijuana Products to that individual; or